 So, when it comes to IBS, its quite different for every sufferer and people seem to react to kefir in very different ways.
 What we recommend is just to trust your senses and your body.
 Start slow and if your body continually reacts to the kefir, try coconut milk kefir or water kefir.
 Water kefir has similar effects on bowel movements.

 Kefir is most effective at alleviating constipation not directly related to IBS.
 Eating grains may also help people with constipation.
-Some people who consumer kefir experience constipation, but its more rare.
+Some people who consume kefir experience constipation, but its more rare.
 If you have normal bowel movements, then the kefir probably won't change much.
 Nor it kefir likely to improve diarrhea issues, although more research is needed in that area.

 What are your experiences with kefir?
 Has it changed your bowel movement in anyway?